 7 Fab Educational Apps We Think You Will Love (and most are free!)

-- Spelling City Spelling City offers a variety of activities for varied levels of difficulty, and even tests specific knowledge associated with tests and topics taught at the high school level in the United States.
-Spelling City is a fun and interactive way to explore new vocabulary using your iPad or iPhone!
+Spelling City offers a variety of activities for varied levels of difficulty, and even tests specific knowledge associated with tests and topics taught at the high school level in the United States.
+The Spelling City app is a fun and interactive way to explore new vocabulary using your iPad or iPhone!

 What do you think of our top educational app picks for the 2013/2014 school year?
 If you find any additional apps that are fun, educational, and homeschool-worthy, post them on our Facebook page!